Healthy Homes Assessment Crofton Downs

 Insulation Crofton Downs

-Underfloor and ceiling insulation has been compulsory in all rental houses as of July 1st, 2019.
-All landlords and property managers must make sure that the insulation meets current standard.
-In some cases, current ceiling insulation, or the insulation of the sub floor space may need to be topped up or replaced.
+The insulation of the ceiling and underfloor has been compulsory in all rental houses since 1 July 2019.
+Property managers and landlords should make sure that the insulation is in line with this new quality.
+In certain situations, the an existing insulation on the ceiling or in the sub floor space may need to be replaced or replaced.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation withstands heat flow.
-The more R-value is higher, the higher the quality of insulation.
+The "R" stands for thermal resistance and is a gauge of how well insulation can withstand heat flow.
+The greater the R-value, the higher the quality of insulation.

 Crofton Downs Moisture Ingress & Drainage

-Properties that are rented must be equipped with effective drainage to get rid of floodwaters, surface water, and ground water.
-This includes an appropriate runoff or outfall.
-Making sure the water has a proper place to go, and it doesn’t sit beneath buildings is an essential part of making sure your property is dry.
+Rental properties must be equipped with efficient drainage to get rid of the stormwater and surface waters, and groundwater, with an appropriate outfall or runoff.
+Making sure the water has a location to go, and also that it can’t linger underneath the structures is an important aspect of maintaining your property’s dry.

-In addition to the drainage system that will prevent the ingress of moisture, if your property has an enclosed space between the floor and surface, a ground moisture barrier must be installed if it is reasonably practicable to do so.
+Alongside a drainage system to prevent moisture from entering, if your rental has an enclosed gap between your flooring and the surface, a ground moisture barrier should be put in place if it’s reasonably practicable to install it.

-The ground-moisture barrier typically a polythene sheet laid over the ground to prevent any moisture that is present in the ground from entering the property.
-It also helps prevent moisture damage to the underfloor insulation.
+Ground moisture barriers are typically a sheet of polythene that is placed over the ground to prevent any moisture that is present in the ground from entering the building.
+It also assists in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection